 The opposite of regulation is dysregulation.
 This is when you have difficulty controlling your emotions and you may respond to things in an unhealthy way.
 This might look like angry outbursts, a sense of being overwhelmed or impulsive behaviours.

-What regulation fees like
+What regulation feels like

 When you have self-soothed and regulated you might feel calm, relaxed and in control.
 Calm and contentment can feel like a state of peace and tranquillity.
 This is when your mind is clear, your body is relaxed, and your breathing and heart rate feel steady.
 You might feel a sense of peace, focus, or patience.